 The best place to start decorating your fireplace is the mantel.
 You can make subtle switches with the season—adding in fresh flowers or changing the art to feel appropriate.
 Below are a few elements that can help you create an artful tableau.

 - Candleholders: Candleholders are the best way to introduce height.
-You can go totally traditional with a vintage brass pair or do something wild with faux-horn candleholders.
+You can go totally traditional with a vintage brass pair or opt for something sleekly modern.
 Add another layer of intrigue with taper candles in unexpected colors.

 - Art and objets: Bring your mantel to life with trinkets that speak to your personality.
 Love classic design?
 Add some ginger jars.
 Are you more of an artsy type?
 Lean some abstract art against the wall.
 If you favor a natural vibe, introduce an ostrich egg to the scene.
 Your mantel is what you make it, so let it be a reflection of your style.
 And if you don’t know what your style is, check out our style guide here.

-- Natural touches: While flowers are one way to bring the outdoors in, consider more-unusual but still organic elements of nature, such as dried wheat stacks or a vetiver bowl.
-Depending on your location and the size of your mantel, an oversize shell is another great choice.
+- Natural touches: While flowers are one way to bring the outdoors in, consider more-unusual but still organic elements of nature, such as dried wheat stacks or sustainably sourced kudu horns.

 Don’t forget to vary the scale of your items.
 “You want your eye to flow up, down, and across,” says Shannon Frappied, part of the One Kings Lane Interior Design team.
 “I start with a large-scale mirror or artwork centered above the mantel with a pair of candleholders to one side, a sculptural piece on the opposite side, and a small object placed in front of the sculpture.”